rabd6160/rabd6160.github.io/docs/index.md

 title: About
 ---

 Welcome to my portfolio!
 My name is Rebecca Bromley-Dulfano (she/her), and I'm a third year medical student at Stanford University.
+I grew up in Salt Lake City, Utah (pictured below).
+I graduated in 2018 from Stanford University with a BS with Honors and MS in Biology.
+During my gap year, I worked in a public service fellowship at a Federally-Qualified Health Center in East Palo Alto, CA. I returned to Stanford for medical school and over the last three years, I've discovered growing passions for primary care, health policy research, and healthcare system reform.
+I aspire to become a physician-researcher and an advocate for a more equitable, sustainable, and economic healthcare system.

-Over the last three years, I've discovered growing passions for health policy, internal medicine, and the social determinants of health.
-I hope this website offers additional perspective on the work I've done and the interests that I have.
+I hope this website offers a glimpse of some of the work I've done and the interests that I have.
+If you'd like to connect, please reach out to me at rabd@stanford.edu.

 Thanks,
 Becca